Robert Magaw

-Robert Magaw (1738 – January 7, 1790) was an American lawyer from Carlisle, Pennsylvania who served as a colonel in the Continental Army during the U.S. Revolutionary War.
+Robert Magaw (1738 – January 7, 1790) was an American politician and lawyer from Carlisle, Pennsylvania, who served as a colonel in the Continental Army during the U.S. Revolutionary War.

 Early life and education

 Robert was born in Philadelphia, Pennsylvania, in 1738.
 His parents, William and Elizabeth Magaw, had earlier immigrated from Strabane, County Tyrone, Ireland, to the eastern shore of Maryland.
 He later settled in Carlisle, Pennsylvania, and practiced law there.
 His brother was the Rev. Samuel Magaw.

 Career

 Magaw served several years in the militia, and when the war broke out he was made a colonel in command of the 5th Pennsylvania Battalion.

 During the New York campaign he was in command of the U.S. garrison at Fort Washington.
 He was forced to surrender it, and became a prisoner on November 16, 1776.
 Based on his parole he was set at liberty in New York City, but could not leave the city until he was exchanged.
 This did not happen until October 1780.